kalisio/kdk/docs/api/map/globe-mixins.md

 The mixin automatically registers defaults styling:
   * `entityStyle` => will create a style based on the following options merged with the following order of precedence
     * [simple style spec options](https://github.com/mapbox/simplestyle-spec) set on **feature.style** or **feature.properties**
-    * [Cesium entity style options](https://cesium.com/learn/cesiumjs-learn/cesiumjs-creating-entities/) set on layer descriptor
+    * [Cesium entity style options](https://cesium.com/learn/cesiumjs-learn/cesiumjs-creating-entities/) set on the **entityStyle** property in the layer descriptor
-    * [Cesium entity style options](https://cesium.com/learn/cesiumjs-learn/cesiumjs-creating-entities/) set on the **entityStyle** property in the component options
+    * [Cesium entity style options](https://cesium.com/learn/cesiumjs-learn/cesiumjs-creating-entities/) set on the **entityStyle** property in the feature
   * `clusterStyle` => will create a style based on the following options merged with the following order of precedence
-    * [Cesium cluster style options](https://cesium.com/learn/cesiumjs/ref-doc/EntityCluster.html#.newClusterCallback) set on layer descriptor
+    * [Cesium cluster style options](https://cesium.com/learn/cesiumjs/ref-doc/EntityCluster.html#.newClusterCallback) set on the **clusterStyle** property in the layer descriptor
-    * [Cesium cluster style options](https://cesium.com/learn/cesiumjs/ref-doc/EntityCluster.html#.newClusterCallback) set on the **clusterStyle** property in the component options
+    * [Cesium cluster style options](https://cesium.com/learn/cesiumjs/ref-doc/EntityCluster.html#.newClusterCallback) set on the **clusterStyle** property in the feature

 Cesium styles often rely on dynamically created objects while the input styling configuration is a static JSON.
 As a consequence the following rules are used to convert from JSON to Cesium objects:
 * constants are expressed as strings starting with `'Cesium.'`